DennyWeinberg/manager-for-google-photos/README.md

 The `albums_handler.py` gives you control about what to do with the items that are present in albums.
 The default implementation does a `copy`.
 Some of you might prefer the creation of symlinks.

-The script stores the last url into session.txt, so we restart where we left during a possible previous exception.
+The script stores the last url into `session.txt`, so we continue where we left during a possible previous exception.

 # Credits